This information describes leptomeningeal metastases and explains how they are treated.

-- Weakness and/or lack of coordination in your arms and legs
+- Weakness or lack of coordination in your arms and legs

 - Loss of bladder or bowel control

 You may have 1 or more of these symptoms.
-Having 1 symptom does not mean you will necessarily develop others.Back to top
+Having 1 symptom doesn’t mean you will necessarily develop others.Back to top

-Your doctor may perform several diagnostic tests to see if you have LM.
-If your doctor suspects that you have LM, you may have magnetic resonance imaging (MRI) of your brain or spine.
-An MRI scan takes detailed pictures of a specific part of your body without using x-rays.
-It can be used to diagnose LM.
+If your doctor thinks that you have LM, you may have a magnetic resonance imaging (MRI) scan of your brain or spine.
+An MRI scan can be used to diagnose LM.

-The goal of treatment for LM is to relieve your symptoms and to try to kill the cancer cells that are in your CSF.
-Treatments include radiation therapy, chemotherapy, or both.
+The goal of treatment for LM is to relieve your symptoms and to try to kill the cancer cells in your meninges and CSF.
+You may have radiation therapy, chemotherapy, or both.
 The type of treatment your doctor thinks is best will depend on the type of cancer you have, your symptoms, and your test results.
-Your doctor and nurse will discuss your treatment plan in depth with you and your family.
+Your doctor and nurse will discuss your treatment plan with you and your family.

-There are many ways to help you manage the symptoms of LM.
-It is important to describe new problems or any change or improvement in your symptoms to your doctor or nurse.
-This helps them decide whether your treatment is working.
-It also lets them know if some adjustments are needed in your treatment plan.
+There are many ways we can help you manage the symptoms of LM.
+It’s important to discuss any problems, changes, or improvements in your symptoms with your doctor or nurse.
+This helps us decide how your treatment is going and lets us know if we need to make any changes to your treatment plan.